 There are certain facts in life we accept as being true by virtue of themselves.
 Mandarin is the most-spoken language in the world.
 Humans need oxygen to live.
 Kawasaki motorcycles are green.
+(Well, many of them are.)

 The KZ1000R itself came into existence in part thanks to the legacy left by the first great Kawasaki big four, the Z1.
 After Eddie Lawson rode to victory, first came the replica of his KZ1000R, then the ZRX1100 built in its image over a decade later, then the improved ZRX1200R, and finally the recent Z900RS.